jerturowetz/notes/whishlist.md

 - Radial Key Largo
 - JDI stereo (for active bass)
 - JDV stereo (for passive bass)
-- Palmer pdi-09 for guitar di (after fx) x2
+- Palmer PDI-09 for guitar DI (after FX) x2
 - Radial ProAV1 or Whirlwind pcDI
-- Radial JISO for running BAL into iphone
+- Radial JISO for running BAL into iPhone
-- some guitar DI for reamp
+- some guitar DI for re-amp

 ### Crashes